AIM Rule 26

 Group organization and culture

-The Board meets regularly and is responsible for the overall Group strategy, acquisition and divestment policy, approval of major capital expenditure projects and consideration of significant financing matters.
+The Board meets regularly, and is responsible for the overall Group strategy, acquisition and divestment policy, approval of major capital expenditure projects and consideration of significant financing matters.
 It monitors the key business risks and reviews the strategic direction of the Group, its codes of conduct, forward projections and progress towards their achievement.
 Senior management concentrates on the formulation of strategic proposals to the Board and operational decision making.

 Delegation of authority

-The Board reserves to itself a range of key decisions to ensure it retains proper direction and control of the Group, whilst delegating authority to individual directors who are responsible for the day-to-day management of the business.
+The Board reserves to itself a range of key decisions to ensure it retains proper direction and control of the Group, whilst delegating authority to individual directors who are responsible for the day to day management of the business.

-There is a comprehensive planning system, including regular periodic forecasts that are presented to and approved by the Board.
+There is a comprehensive planning system, including regular periodic forecasts which are presented to and approved by the Board.
 The performance of the Group is reported monthly and compared to the latest forecast and the prior period.

 Current constitutional documents